LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 #### Solution

 a.
-Use `setTranslationKey()`, `I18n.format()`/`I18n.translateToLocal()`, `TextComponentTranslation()` or any other methods defined by Minecraft or yourself.
+Use `setTranslationKey()`, `I18n.format()`/`I18n.translateToLocal()`, `TextComponentTranslation()` or any other method defined by Minecraft or yourself.

 b.
-Use ICU4J when processing ordinal numbers or other regular strings.
+Use ICU4J to process ordinal numbers or other strings with regular transformation between languages.
+ICU4J is included in Minecraft.

-### Do Not Hardcode Texts **into** Pictures
+### Do Not Hardcode Texts into Pictures

-It's not unacceptable to embed texts into pictures, but please at least make them localizable, like what *Patchouli Guidebook* does for images in books.
+It's not unacceptable to embed texts into pictures, but you should at least make them localizable, like what *Patchouli Guidebook* does for images in books.

 #### Example of hardcodig text into picture